NeuroRoboticTech/Jetduino_Old/README.md

 We have an extensive library that covers most Grove sensors.
 You can find it on the Github repo.
 You won’t need to hack much at all with our library: get started coding in Python and C now!

 ### Want to use a sensor not in the library yet?
 Ask us in the [forums](http://neurorobotictech.com/Community/Forum).
-Want to use the GrovePi in a language not currently supported?
+Want to use the Jetduino in a language not currently supported?
 [Ask and we will help](http://neurorobotictech.com/Community/Forum).

-### Programming the GrovePi
+### Programming the Jetduino
 The Jetduino can be programmed in Python, C, and C++ on the Jetson.
 Simply start with one of our [example projects](http://www.NeuroRoboticTech.com/Projects/Jetduino/projects-for-the-Jetson/) or [example code](https://github.com/NeuroRoboticTech/Jetduino).

 ### Getting Help